bitshelf5562645/strillian/Behaviour and looks.md

 # Strillian behaviour and physique
+### We will be going over how the Strillian function and behave as a species in this file.
 ---
 ### Physique
 Figure: bipedal, similar to a dragon, they are quite slender, with long and thick hands at the end of their long and slim arms, large ears